|

 Brooklyn, N.Y.
 11217

 The Church of the Redeemer was founded on June 26, 1853, with services held in a hall over the market on the corner of Fulton Avenue and Elm Place.
-In 1854, the vestry purchased seven lots, comprising the present site, and proceeded to erect a chapel capable of containing five hundred persons.
-The edifice was in the Byzantine style, after designs by Mr. G. Wheeler, architect, and cost with the lots, $18,000.
-It was first occupied for public worship on Easter Day, 1855.
-In its early efforts this parish was liberally aided by the Church of the Holy Trinity.
+In 1854, the vestry purchased seven lots and proceeded to erect a chapel capable of containing five hundred persons.
+The edifice was in the Byzantine style, after designs by Mr. G. Wheeler, architect, and cost with the lots, was $18,000.
+It was first occupied for public worship on Easter Day 1855.

-The present church building, located on the northwest corner of Fourth Avenue and Pacific Street, was formally opened on July 1, 1866.
-Patrick C. Keely designed the Gothic-inspired church, which is built of blue stone with sandstone trimming, and consists of nave, aisles, chancel, with recesses on either side for the organ and antiphonal choirs.
-It has an altar and font of elaborately carved Caen stone, with chancel and other furniture of black walnut.
-The expenditure, including the cost of the organ, was a little over $30,000.
+Following the Civil War, the congregation built a new edifice on the northwest corner of Fourth Avenue and Pacific Street.
+As designed by Patrick C. Keely, the Gothic-inspired structure was built of blue stone with sandstone trimming, and consists of the nave, aisles, and the chancel, with recesses on either side for the organ and antiphonal choirs.
+The altar and font were of elaborately carved Caen stone, with chancel and other furniture of black walnut.
+Formally opened on July 1, 1866, the completed church cost a little over $30,000, including the organ.
 The church was later elegantly decorated with polychrome.

 |